 After this, another poll saw 73% of participants choose Jane Naana over Bawumia as vice-president of Ghana.

-These statistics may reflect in the December 7 presidential elections.
+These statistics may have reflected in the December 7 presidential elections.

 3. NPP's alleged failure at dealing with corruption